Anna Šubrtová

-Anna Šubrtová (born 1 November 2002) is a Czech footballer who plays as a striker for Slovan Liberec in the Czech Women's First League.
+Anna Šubrtová (born 1 November 2002) is a Czech footballer who plays as a midfielder for Slovan Liberec in the Czech Women's First League.

 Šubrtová made her UEFA Women's Champions League debut in a 0–5 loss in a Round 16 match against Paris Saint-Germain.

 On 18 January 2023, Šubrtová joined Slovan Liberec on a half-year loan deal.
 On 16 February 2024, Šubrtová left Sparta Prague and signed a contract with Slovan Liberec.

 She is a member of the Czech national team.
 She made her debut for the national team on 22 September 2023 in a match against Slovenia.

+Personal life

+She has two brothers and two sisters.
+Her hobbies include painting, playing the guitar and piano.

+Šubrtová works as a school psychologist.